JackBro/imm_engine/README.md

 * No visualization scene editor.
 * Some game date is directly mixed with source code, such as UI and game logic.
 * The platform only supports Microsoft Windows.
-* No traditional API design, evil magic style.
+* Horrible API design, evil magic code style.

 Compile Environment:
 --------------------